acuminous/yadda/README.md

 ```
 and therefore match "Given a male, cardiovascular patient called Steve"

+#### Step Signatures can be RegEx objects
-You can also specify step signatures using true regexs (which is handy if they contain lots of backslash characters)
+You can now specify step signatures using true regexs (which is handy if they contain lots of backslash characters)
 ```js
     var library = new Yadda.Library.English(dictionary)
         .given(/(\d+) (\w+) bottles standing on a wall/, function() { /* TODO */ });
 ```